fujidana/vscode-spec-command/README.md

 ## NOTICE for previous version users

 Recent versions of __spec__ language support (`vscode-spec`) supported both __spec__ command files and __spec__ log files.
-However, it may be not a rare cases in which files of either kind are only opened in a workspace.
+However, it may be not a rare case in which files of either kind are only opened in a workspace.
 VS Code loads an extension into memory at the first time a file the extension supports is being opened and thus, building independent extensions based on the file type looks a better implementation manner.
 For this reason (and also for another reasons such as ease of maintenance and expandability to new features), the developer has decided to split the extension into two; one is for __spec__ command files (both the exention identifier and language identifier are `spec-command`) and the other is for __spec__ log file (`spec-log`).